mighty-gerbils/gerbil/doc/tutorials/proxy.md

 ### Using the proxy

-Here we'll run the proxy locally bound at port 9999, and will proxy to google's http servers.
+Here we'll run the proxy locally bound at port 9999, and will proxy to Google's http servers.

 So we can run our proxy like this:
 ```bash